Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ball 90:
 - By AlexisDrawz.
-- In Collab W. NHJ!
-(Thank you so much fella).
+- In Collab with ML500!.

 ball 91:
 - By RetroAdvance64.